geek-repo/anonsurf-ipautochange/README.md

 step 3:- ctrl+b and then press d

-step 4:- to again access the tmux session (tmux a or tmux a -t <pid of tmux session>) HELP:- you can check tmux session id by 'tmux ps'
+step 4:- to again access the tmux session (tmux a or tmux a -t 'pid of tmux session') HELP:- you can check tmux session id by 'tmux ps'